Mercerai/EvGGS/README.md

     A large-scale realistic Event-based 3D dataset containing various objects captured by a real event camera DVXplore.

-    Due to some licensing reasons, we currently need your private application to use this dataset, but this will be addressed soon.
+    Due to some licensing reasons, we currently need your private application to use this dataset.

 ## Training